Otter Point History

 The assembled history is an overview of a century of European settlement in Otter Point from the 1860s to the 1970s.
 Much of the material comes from the archival collection, maps and publications of the Sooke Region Museum, supplemented with historical accounts and maps done by local resident Jean Robinson.
 Some information is anecdotal, based upon stories and recollections from present and former residents of Otter Point.
 While considerable effort was made to verify the material, errors are inevitable; as new information comes forward corrections and updates will be made.
 Contact Arnie Campbell c/o the Sooke Region Museum or email: firstname.lastname@example.org if you have questions concerning this document or wish to contribute new information.

 The first edition was posted on the Juan de Fuca Electoral Area web site, and a limited number of printed copies were prepared with the assistance of the Juan de Fuca Electoral Area and the Sooke Region Museum.
 The second edition was released in February 2018 in the form of an interactive map below.
 The list of historic sites can be viewed by clicking on the Sites legend.
-The numbers in the legend correspond to the numbers on the map.
-Holding your cursor over a number on the map will also identify the site.

 Unless otherwise noted, the source of photographs used in this history are identified by the following: SRHS – Sooke Region Historical Society; PA – BC Provincial Archives; SC – Scouts Canada; OPFD – Otter Point Fire Department; and MCPS – Muir Creek Protection Society.